JoannaBy/DHSI2021-Stylometry/README.md

 We acknowledge and respect the Lkwungen-speaking peoples, on whose traditional territory the university where we teach stands, and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.

 ## Pre-course
 Before the course, please take a look at the reading list and install necessary programs.
 Please take a moment to read [DHSI Statement on Ethics and Inclusion](http://www.dhsi.org/events.php#ethics+inclusion).
+Please also visit the Discord server an invitation to which you received via email and introduce yourself.

 ### Reading
 All the suggested readings are available in the coursepack provided to you via DHSI channels.